micro-community/development/docs/pages/tutorials/authorization.markdown

 admin                                       admin       n/a
 ```

-Now, we have to options to secure our installation: either log in as admins with username 'admin' and password 'micro':
+Before changing the rules, let's secure the accounts: either log in as admins with username 'admin' and password 'micro':

 ```sh
 $ micro login